Cohomologically tropical varieties: Overview

 {\cref{thm:ct_fan_independent}} \begin{theorem:ct_fan_indep} Suppose that the subvariety $\varX \subseteq \varT$ is schön and let $\tropX = \trop(\varX)$ be its tropicalization.
 The following are equivalent. \begin{enumerate} \item There exists a unimodular fan $\Sigma$ with support $\tropX$ such that $\varX$ is cohomologically tropical with respect to $\Sigma$. \item For any unimodular fan $\Sigma$ with support $\tropX$, $\varX$ is cohomologically tropical with respect to $\Sigma$. \end{enumerate} \end{theorem:ct_fan_indep}

 Such a schön subvariety $\varX \subseteq \varT$ will be called \emph{cohomologically tropical}.
 For example, the linear subspaces in $\CP^n$, restricted to the torus, form a family of cohomologically tropical subvarieties.
 These very affine varieties are complements of hyperplane arrangements, see \cref{subsec:hyperplanecomps}.
-A generalization is given in~\cite{Sch21} in which Schock defines \emph{quasilinear subvarieties} of tori as those having a tropicalization which is tropically shellable in the language of \cite{AP-hi}.
+A generalization is given in~\cite{Sch21} in which Schock defines \emph{quasilinear subvarieties} of tori as those having a tropicalization which is quasilinear, in other words, $\mT$-stable in the language of \cite{AP-hodge-fan}.
 He shows that these subvarieties are necessarily schön.
 It follows from his results that quasilinear subvarieties of tori are cohomologically tropical.

 We now introduce a class of subvarieties $\varX \subseteq \varT$ with cohomology amenable to a tropical description using the notion of mixed Hodge structures, see \cref{sec:Hodge}.

 \begin{definition} A non-singular subvariety $\varX \subseteq \varT$ of the torus is called \emph{wunderschön with respect to a unimodular fan $\Sigma$} with support $\trop(\varX)$ if all the open strata $\varX^\sigma$ of the corresponding compactification $\varXbar$ are non-singular and connected, and the mixed Hodge structure on $H^k(\varX^\sigma)$ is pure of weight $2k$ for each $k$. \end{definition}